 4. Adoption, diffusion, and understanding lead customers

-6. Market research
+6. Market research in entrepreneurial context

 7. The customer development process